Chinese fugitive caught in Benguet house linked to Harry Roque

 Hontiveros pointed out that Lucky South was already raided in 2022 before the recent 2024 raid.
 Hontiveros asked Roque why he would want to be involved in a POGO that already has a shady record.

-“Wala naman akong nalaman na na-raid sila noon dahil nakilala ko sila matapos ang eleksyon noong 2022,” said Roque.
+“Wala naman akong nalaman na na-raid sila noon dahil nakilala ko sila matapos ang eleksiyon noong 2022,” said Roque.

 (I did not know they were raided, because I met them after the elections in 2022.) – Rappler.com